-Looking for free tax software?
+Searching for free tax software?
 No problem.
-We've compiled a complete list of all the Canada Revenue Agency approved online tax software in Canada that are available for free.
-We've also included at what point these options actually charge.
+We put together a complete list of all the Canada Revenue Agency approved online tax software that you can get for free – and we've also included at what point these options actually charge.

 H&R Block Online

 H&R Block's software is a little tricky in that you can always start for free, but then you have to pay once you file.
 Their Basic package is free but pretty limited, so you might have to shell out $15.99 for an Assistance package or $25.99 for a Protection package if you want things like unlimited tech support, return storage and year-over-year comparison.

 SimpleTax is one of the easiest and most accessible tax software options out there.
 There are no restrictions or income minimums to qualify for free tax software.
 Technically, they run on a pay-what-you-want system, so you can donate as much or as little as you like.
 The best part?
 SimpleTax even has a calculator that adds up your refund as you go!

 StudioTax has been around for over a decade now, and some folks swear by it as their go-to free downloadable tax software.
 Keep in mind though, this one isn't based on an interview model (where you answer questions along the way).
 Instead, it's a little less user-friendly and is probably best suited for people who are familiar with tax forms.
 And like SimpleTax, there is a donate option if you want to pitch in for the cause.

 AdvTax might not have the prettiest website out there, but their software promises to deliver a tax return in under five minutes.
 They even provide estimated completion times ranging from just under two minutes to up to four minutes and 23 seconds – so they're great if you're in a hurry!
 It's completely free and also available in Chinese and French.